comingAlive/next-wasm-example/README.md

 # Next.js + WebAssembly example

-This example shows how to build typed and optimized WebAssembly module and dynamically import it inside of Next.js.
+This example shows how to build a typed and optimized WebAssembly module from Rust and dynamically import it inside of Next.js.

 ## How to use